 In a private exam room, staff verbally described how to use the self-sampling kit and distributed pictorial instructions (Figure 1).
 The Cepheid patient-collected vaginal swab instructions were adapted for the local language, reading level, and supplies used.
 Staff gave each participant a kit and escorted her to the clinic bathroom where she used a flocked swab unsupervised and returned the PreservCyt transport medium to study staff.

 Participants completed an interviewer administered survey including sections on demographic characteristics, sexual health behaviors, cervical cancer knowledge, and self-sampling.
 Phone numbers were obtained to communicate results.
-After the initial questionnaire, all women had a speculum exam for provider-collected cervical sample[10].
-Women answered questions regarding the speculum exam and preferences for future screening after both samples had been collected.
+After the self-sample and initial questionnaire, all women had a speculum exam with provider-collected cervical sample for clinical performance evaluation described elsewhere[10].
+Then women answered questions regarding the speculum exam.
+After both samples had been collected we assessed preferences for future screening.

 Samples were tested within 24 hours of collection using GeneXpert HPV (Cepheid, Sunnyvale, California, USA) in the National Laboratory.
 Xpert HPV is a polymerase chain reaction amplification assay which detects 14 types of high-risk (hr) HPV and offers limited genotyping of HPV16, HPV18/45, and other hr-HPV (31/33/35/39/51/52/56/58/59/66/68)[11].
 Results are available within one hour of testing.
 Staff communicated HPV results to participants via mobile phone call within 24 hours of availability.
 Participants testing positive for any hr-HPV (from self- or provider-sample) were counseled over the phone and scheduled for follow-up colposcopy.
 All colposcopies included histopathology.
 Study data were collected using REDCap hosted by University of Pennsylvania[12].

 Women were asked about previous Pap or VIA screening.
-We cross-checked self-reported screening when data were available in the hospital’s electronic health record.
+We cross-checked self-reported screening when data were available in the hospital’s electronic health record (EHR).
 Uncomfortable, painful, scary, or embarrassing responses were collapsed into one “negative experience” category.

 To determine cervical cancer knowledge, we measured previous HPV awareness and whether participants knew the cause of cervical cancer.
 We included an open-ended question about risk factors of cervical cancer and categorized responses as correct or misconceptions.